nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     So yes I think OpenSSL is a big problem because people think it gives security and it doesn't.

-**8. Question:** Yes and I agree with you that this is more over a political
-    issue but I wonder what should I or we ask or try to explain to a politician if I can get hold of one.
+8. **Question**: Yes and I agree with you that this is more over a political issue but I wonder what should I or we ask or try to explain to a politician if I can get hold of one.
     What is what is a concrete thing I can suggest or,  yeah.